erleben/OpenTissue/documentation/using_opentissue.md

 </pre>

-In this case you would want to put a CMakeLists.txt file into your ``MyProject'' folder.
+In this case you would want to put a CMakeLists.txt file into your MyProject folder.
 The file would look something like this

 <pre>